Student Services and Student Life

 Complete 36-quarter units, 27 of which must be in academic classes, before being eligible for a second season of participation.
 A 2.0 GPA (cumulative) is required.

-Located on the first floor in the Student Services building, it offers Starbucks drinks, pastries, sandwiches, salads, snacks, art supplies, and student created art.
+Located on the first floor in the Student Services building, the Art & Coffee Bar offers Starbucks brewed coffee, pastries, sandwiches, salads, snacks, and student created art.

 Cosmetology & Esthetician Spa

-Located on the first floors of the PC and TC buildings at the east end of campus, students can make appointments in room TC118 for their hair and skin needs.
-Hair and skin care products are also available for sale at a discount to spa customers.
+Located on the first floors of the PC and TC buildings at the east end of campus, students can make appointments in room TC118 or call (626) 335-1234 for their hair and skin needs.
+Hair and skin care products are also available for sale to spa customers.

-Located at the center of campus adjacent to the Campus Center offering a one stop shop for your daily needs.
-Visit the Owl Bookshop in person or online when it’s time to order new, used or rental course materials.
-You can also have your books shipped to you or pick them up in person.
-In addition to course materials, the Owl Bookshop also carries supplies, sundries, gifts, electronics, apparel, snacks, drinks and imprinted merchandise.
+Located at the center of campus adjacent to the Campus Center offering a one stop shop, visit the Owl Bookshop in person or online.
+New, used, digital and rental course materials are available and can be shipped to you or picked up in person.
+In addition to course materials, the Owl Bookshop also carries educational and office supplies, trade books, sundries, gifts, greeting cards, electronics, apparel, imprinted merchandise, snacks, drinks, and gift cards.

 Campus Safety ensures the safety of students, faculty, staff and visitors while they are on campus property or involved in college-sponsored programs and activities, as well as protects district property and facilities.